hazminfirdaus/marknif-garage/README.md

 - **Dashboard**: Overview of their upcoming appointments.
 - **View Available Sessions**: Search and view available sessions for booking up to 2 weeks in prior.
 - **Book Appointments**: Book an appointment with a mechanic.
-- **Manage Bookings**: View, reschedule, or cancel their appointments.
+- **Manage Bookings**: View, retrieve booking history or cancel their appointments.
 - **Profile Settings**: Update their personal information, delete account.
+- **Email Notifications**: Receive confirmation emails upon successful appointment booking or booking cancellation.

 ## Future Enhancements

 ### Mechanic

+Customers to have the following functionalities:

 - **Appointment Management**: Update the status of appointments (e.g., completed, cancelled).
 - **Communication**: Communicate with customers regarding their appointments.

 ### Customer

-Customers have the following functionalities:
+Customers to have the following functionalities:

-- **Dashboard**: Overview of their upcoming appointments.
-- **View Available Sessions**: Search and view available sessions for booking up to 2 weeks in prior.
-- **Book Appointments**: Book an appointment with a mechanic.
-- **Manage Bookings**: View, reschedule, or cancel their appointments.
-- **Profile Settings**: Update their personal information, delete account.
+- **Service Reminder**: Send a SMS or email reminder a day before appointment.
+- **In-App Inbox & Notifications**: Inbox with updates and reminders.
+- **24 hours Cancellation Policy**: Limit cancellation 24 hours before appointment, cancellation fee if customers wish to proceed with cancellation.

 ## Support